-To keep our colleagues safe, and on the advice issued by government and health organisations, we have now had to close our call centres.
-This means you won’t be able to speak to a customer services agent when you call 7777.
-You’ll still be able to hear your allowances over the phone, make a payment or report your phone lost or stolen via the automated process.
+When you call 7777, you’ll be able to hear your allowances over the phone, make a payment or report your phone lost or stolen via the automated process.

-Therefore, we’re kindly asking customers to use our community to get answers to queries and browse helpful content.
+Why not use our community to get answers to queries and browse helpful content?
 If you can’t find what you need, you can post a question to our knowledgeable community members.

 Head to the free iD Mobile app or My Account online to manage your account – they’re packed with features to help you keep on top of your usage or make changes to your plan.

-To support vulnerable customers and those with urgent queries, our Live Chat team are available between 9am - 8pm Monday to Friday and 9am - 6pm Saturday and Sunday - they can be reached here.
+Do you have an urgent query or want to ask something specific about your account?
+Our Live Chat team are available between 9am – 8pm Monday to Friday and 9am – 6pm Saturday and Sunday. - they can be reached here.

 What we’re doing to support customers:

 |Unlimited calls, texts and data for NHS staff - to show our enormous gratitude to all our NHS workers for their amazing acts of heroism, we're thrilled to offer our unlimited thanks in the form of unlimited data, calls and texts for NHS staff all over the country until the 9th October. |

 Are you one of our NHS heroes?
 Head over to our online form here and register with your NHS email address and iD Mobile number.